To purchase any book, just click on the cover photo.

 And they did it on their own terms.
 They carved out a way of life that didn’t exist, essentially creating tourism photography on the cusp of the twentieth century.
 The Kolbs also became the first independent moviemakers.
 They produced the first reality show.
 They invented the selfie.
 They invented trail-running and put white-water rafting on the map.
 Before there even was a National Park Service, they taught Americans how to explore their national parks.
 The Kolbs were a couple of utter knuckleheads and I loved writing about them.
 The Kolb Studio still stands at the head of the Bright Angel Trail.

-The book was published by the Grand Canyon Association, official partner of Grand Canyon National Park.
+The Amazing Kolb Brothers of Grand Canyon was published by the Grand Canyon Association, official partner of Grand Canyon National Park.
 The book is 154 pages, chock full of photos and retails for $14.95.

 Boots and Burgers

 Here’s the idea: Spend a morning hiking into the breath-snatching Arizona outback under a high arched sky.
 Wander lonesome lands as a twisted trail leads deeper into wilderness.
 Walk for miles amid an aching stillness.
 On the drive home stop at a diner or café, a casual joint where the waitress calls everybody ‘Hon’ and hustles out the drinks.
 Order the burger.
 Bite into a grill-kissed slab of tender beef.

 Right there, that’s my favorite day of all.
 That’s Halloween, Christmas and the spring equinox rolled into one.
 Walk off a few calories and then pack them on again.
 I’ll take a boots and burgers day anytime I can get it.